I am a mother of three wonderful adult children, and I'm also a born-again Christian. I love to share my personal experiences.

 Don't throw your broken ceramics away!
-You can create beautiful garden stones from broken dishware, it's easy.
+You can create beautiful garden stones from broken dishware.
+It's easy.
 Simply save the pieces in a box or container for your next craft project.
 It's amazing to see how many projects you can complete with broken materials.
 Simply use your own God-given imagination and don't limit yourself.
 I will share with you the basics of how to create stepping stones out of broken dishes or chinaware.

 Finding My Inspiration

-Getting Started on Your Stepping Stone
+Getting Started on Your Garden Stone

 My friend came over about a week and a half later and told me that she and her daughter went out to a thrift store and bought old dishes to do a project for her daughter's school (show-and-tell).
 She saw DIY stepping stones in a crafty magazine and thought that it would be something fun and different for them to do together.
-The stepping stone that they created is now on display at her daughter's school.
+The stepping stone that they created was then on display at her daughter's school.

 Using Ceramics From the Thrift Shop